DgknBlc/DgknBlc/README.md

 ### Hi there 👋

 I'm Doğukan.
-25 Years old, Working at Payguru as a junior software developer, Someday wants to be a Game Dev.
+25 Years old, Working at Payguru as a software developer, Someday wants to be a Game Dev.

 🔭 I’m currently working on Java, Node.js, Php